IzzyBrand/videoCubeSlice/README.md

 # videoCubeSlice

-Messing with the temporal and spatial dimensions in video playback
+Messing with the temporal and spatial dimensions in video playback.

+Imagine stacking all the frames of a video (2D arrays) into a rectangular prism (a 3D array).
+A normal playback of the video displays sequential slices of the rectangular prism along the time axis.
+Imagine instead slice the prism diagonal along the time axis and a spatial axis -- the video playback will be warped in space and time.

 ## Requirements